dburles/meteor-collection-helpers/README.md

 # Meteor Collection Helpers

-Add helpers to your collections, just like templates!
+Add helpers to your collections, just like templates.

 ### Usage